RammasEchor/RammasEchor.github.io/Week_Pages/Week10_Jun.md

 ---

 Hi!
 This week in Academy we kicked off the phase *Open source / Read others people's code*.
-This week I answered four questions about open source projects by reading their code.
+This week I answered two questions of three about open source projects by reading their code.
 I also learned about some general guidelines about contributing to open source projects.
 Here is what I learned this week:

 ## How to contribute to open source